2011 Medford pharmacy shooting

 Mass shooting in New York, U.S.

-On June 19, 2011, four people were killed at Haven Drugs, a pharmacy in Medford, New York, during a robbery.
+On June 19, 2011, four people were killed at Haven Drugs, a pharmacy in Medford, New York, United States, during a robbery.
 The perpetrator, David Saul Laffer, committed the shooting after he had lost his job and was with his wife.
 Laffer was sentenced to life without parole, and his wife was sentenced to 25 years in prison.

 A doctor who had previously sold Laffer drugs, and was discovered in the aftermath to have been running a pill mill that led to the overdose deaths of several people, was sentenced to up to 20 years in prison.

 Background

 Laffer and his wife both had an opioid addiction.
 Laffer and his wife were caught on security camera visiting an illegal pharmacy, later described as a "pill mill", the week before the shootings.
 The man operating the clinic, Stan Xuhui Li, had previously sold him drugs.

 Shooting

 Laffer entered the pharmacy with a backpack and set it down on the counter with his right hand in the bag holding his handgun.
-Laffer then asked 17-year-old employee Jennifer Meija if he could speak privately with 45-year-old Raymond Ferguson who was also an employee at the pharmacy.
+Laffer then asked 17-year-old employee Jennifer Mejia if he could speak privately with 45-year-old Raymond Ferguson who was also an employee at the pharmacy.
 She then walked a few feet away and Laffer continued to talk to the pharmacist about several medications.
 Laffer suddenly opened fire with his handgun and shot Ferguson in the abdomen.
-He then turned his attention to Meija and fatally shot her two times.
+He then turned his attention to Mejia and fatally shot her two times.
 Laffer then walked back to Ferguson who was lying on his back and proceeded to fatally shoot him two times.
 Laffer then started looking for drugs behind the counter until he saw someone approaching the pharmacy.
 He then hurried to the front of the pharmacy and hid.
 When 71-year-old Bryon Sheffield walked in, Laffer shot and killed him execution style.
-Laffer then started filling his bag with pills but then got distracted when he saw 33-year-old Jamie Taccetta walking towards the pharmacy.
-When Taccetta walked into the pharmacy Laffer proceeded to fatally shoot her, after this he walked back and forth from the pharmacy counter filling his bag with prescription pills.A .45 caliber semi-automatic pistol was used in the shooting.
+Laffer then started filling his bag with pills but then got distracted when he saw 33-year-old Jaime Taccetta walking towards the pharmacy.
+When Taccetta walked into the pharmacy Laffer proceeded to fatally shoot her.
+After this, he walked back and forth from the pharmacy counter filling his bag with prescription pills.
+A .45-caliber semi-automatic pistol was used in the shooting.

 He stole a bag's worth of painkillers, wiped the counter, and fled.
 Laffer stole over 11,000 hydrocodone pills.
 His wife was outside in a getaway car.

-He fired 7 shots during the shooting, 3 hit the pharmacist, 2 hit his assistant, and each customer was shot one time.
+He fired seven shots during the shooting; three hit the pharmacist, two hit his assistant, and each customer was shot one time.